-David Z. Bodenheimer is a partner in the law firm of Crowell & Moring in the D.C. office where he heads the Homeland Security Practice and specializes in Government Contracts, False Claims Act, Privacy, and Cybersecurity.
+David Z. Bodenheimer is a partner in the law firm of Crowell & Moring in the D.C. office where he handles Government Contracts, False Claims Act, Privacy, and Cybersecurity matters.
 For more than 30 years, he has found solutions for clients whenever and wherever problems arise in doing business with the Government.

 Government Contracts.
 David represents all sizes of technology clients (computer hardware and software, major weapon systems, biodefense, satellite and space services, and military avionics and equipment).
 He litigates, counsels and resolves the full range of issues that clients confront in selling to the Government.
 Highlights include the following: